openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ### Requesting claims sets with different verification requirements

-It is also possible to request different trust frameworks and verification methods for different claim sets.
+It is also possible to request different trust frameworks, identity assurance levels, and verification methods for different claim sets.
 This requires the RP to send an array of `verified_claims` objects instead of passing a single object.

 The following example illustrates this functionality.